DonaldET3/tools_POSIX/README.md

 # bin2hex
 bin2hex takes binary data from stdin and outputs it as hexadecimal digits to stdout.
 The digits are written in pairs seperated by either a space or a newline.
 The program takes an optional numeric argument which sets the number of pairs of hexadecimal numbers to put on each row.
-The default value is 26 because this is the most that will fit in 80 columns.
+The default value is 26 because that fits neatly in 80 columns.

 <br />